 Self-compassion was the theme of the 3rd annual Houston conference of OCD TEXAS, support and advocacy organization for Obsessive-Compulsive Disorder and related disorders, held on Saturday June 1, 2013.

-Christen Sistrunk, who wears many hats serving as a Behavior Therapist at the Houston OCD Program, OCD TEXAS Secretary and the Houston Meeting Coordinator, opened the program by welcoming attendees and sharing the mission of the day’s meeting, which was to offer support for those individuals suffering with OCD, as well as their friends and family members, and treatment professionals.
+Christen Sistrunk, who wears many hats serving as a Behavior Therapist at the McLean OCD Institute // Houston, OCD TEXAS Secretary and the Houston Meeting Coordinator, opened the program by welcoming attendees and sharing the mission of the day’s meeting, which was to offer support for those individuals suffering with OCD, as well as their friends and family members, and treatment professionals.

-Throstur Bjorgvinsson, PhD, ABPP, Director of the Houston OCD Program, gave an introductory talk reviewing the basics of OCD symptoms and treatment.
+Throstur Bjorgvinsson, PhD, ABPP, Director of the McLean OCD Institute // Houston, gave an introductory talk reviewing the basics of OCD symptoms and treatment.
 Attendees then heard the first key-note address from co-authors Sheri Bloom and Suzanne Mouton-Odom, PhD, who shared about their book, “Out of the Rabbit Hole: A Road Map to Freedom from OCD”.